© 2018 Miraculo Inc. All Rights Reserved

 Men are much more likely to face imprisonment than women in most of the world, and suicide rates in prisons are substantially higher in prisons than in the rest of the population.
 However, men also commit a bulk of crime.
 Women take their lives at a higher rate than men in prison, but there are vastly more men than women in prison.

 In general, the symptoms of depression in men tend to be missed.
-For example, excessive sleep, compulsive eating, or risky behaviours.
+For example, excessive sleep, compulsive eating, or risky behaviors.

 Treating Depression in Men and Women